mahmoudbasiony/best-restaurant-menu-by-pricelisto/readme.txt

 === Best Restaurant Menu by PriceListo ===
-Contributors: pricelisto, mahmoudbasiony
+Contributors: pricelisto
 Tags: restaurant menu, food menu, dinner menu, restaurant, price list, cafe, food, fast food, pizza, salon menu Requires at least: 4.4.0
-Tested up to: 5.4.1
+Tested up to: 5.8.1
-Stable tag: 1.2.0
+Stable tag: 1.3.0
 License: GNU General Public License v3.0

 The fastest and easiest way to create a professional-looking menu or price list for your restaurant or business.
 Includes five menu templates and support for custom templates as well.
 You can insert the menu into a WordPress page using a shortcode or selecting the page template from the page editor settings.